 2.36 The Hindutva offensive targets the Muslim minority community in particular.
-The 'reconversion' campaign and the so-called love jihad campaign are creating insecurities and fear among the minorities.
-There has been a series of attacks and vandalism of Christian churches in different parts of the country including Delhi.
+The reconversion campaign and the so-called love jihad campaign are creating insecurities and fear among the minorities.
 The genuine issue of socio-economic deprivation of the Muslim community and the Sachar report recommendations have been pushed off the agenda with the BJP coming to power at the Centre.
-The BJP-led government in Maharashtra has scrapped the 5 per cent reservation for Muslims in education.
-Beef consumption has been banned in Maharashtra and Haryana.
 The defence of minority rights and the demand that special measures be undertaken for the educational and economic advancement of the minorities assumes crucial importance.